Yashish92/SSL-SI-tool/README.md

 * Email: yashish@terpmail.umd.edu

 ## Description
+The SSL-SI-tool implements the pipeline which can be directly used to estimate the articulatory features (6 TVs or 9 TVs + source features) given the speech utterance (.wav files).

 This repository holds two Acoustic-to-Articulatory Speech Inversion (SI) systems trained on the Wisconsin XRMB dataset and the HPRC dataset respectively.
 The model architecture and training are based on the papers [Audio Data Augmentation for Acoustic-to-articulatory Speech Inversion](https://arxiv.org/abs/2205.13086) and ["Acoustic-to-articulatory Speech Inversion with Multi-task Learning"](https://www.isca-speech.org/archive/pdfs/interspeech_2022/siriwardena22_interspeech.pdf).
 The pretrained SI systems in this repository have been trained with self-supervised based features (HuBERT and wavLM) as acoustic inputs compared to the 13 MFCCs used in the papers above.
+Check the two papers above to refer to more information on the types of TVs estimated by each model.

 1. Model trained on XRMB dataset : Estimates 6 TVs
 2. Model trained on HPRC dataset : Trained with a MTL framework and estimates 9 TVs + Source features (Aperiodicity, Periodicity and Pitch)

-Check the two papers above to refer to more information on the types of TVs estimated by each model.

 ## Installation Guide
 The SI systems were trained in a conda environment with Python 3.8.13 and tensorflow==2.10.0.
 The HuBERT pretrained models used to extract acoustic features have been trained in PyTorch.